nincns/nice2know/documents/nice2know_projektplan.md

 ## 7. Solution JSON

-### 7.1 Zweck
+### 7.1 Purpose
-Dokumentiert **Lösungswege** in wiederverwendbarer Form.
-Kann auf mehrere Probleme anwendbar sein.
-Enthält detaillierte Schritt-für-Schritt-Anleitungen.
+Documents **solution approaches** in reusable form.
+Can be applicable to multiple problems.
+Contains detailed step-by-step instructions.

 ### 7.2 Schema